-- 4.6 Benefits under the Scheme, including pensions and lump sums, are calculated using final pensionable pay and length of pensionable service. - 4.7 Further information about the Scheme's benefits is contained in the Member Guide on the website, which addresses matters such as early retirement, protection for members' families and lump sums.
+- 4.6 Benefits under the Scheme, including pensions and lump sums, are calculated using final pensionable pay and length of pensionable service. - 4.7 Further information about the Scheme's benefits is contained in the Member Guide which addresses matters such as early retirement, protection for members' families and lump sums.